- It’s normal to feel nervous about starting therapy — but taking a few steps to prepare for your first session can help to lessen those nerves.

 “Remember that everything is kept confidential,” says Emily Mendez, a former private practice psychotherapist.
 “Therapists are bound by strict federal privacy regulations.
 They cannot release information about you to anyone without your written permission.
 There is one exception to this rule and that is if the therapist believes that you might harm yourself or others.
 Then, they have a professional duty to prevent harm or contact the authorities.”

-4) Think about what you want to achieve.
+4) When you prepare for your first therapy session, think about what you want to achieve.

 5) Block out a window of time before and after the session.